Environment Variables and Settings

 $HOME/.login is run

-Other files in the users home directory may be:
+Other files in the users home directory may be:$HOME/.tcshrc or .cshrc is run

 .emacs - For the emacs editor.
 Consists of LISP functions.